Cartier Diarra: Kansas State

-Diarra redshirted his first season at Kansas State after suffering a torn anterior cruciate ligament, bur recovered quickly and was able to practice with the team and add strength.
+Diarra redshirted his first season at Kansas State after suffering a torn anterior cruciate ligament, but recovered quickly and was able to practice with the team and add strength.
 On November 10, 2017, he made his college debut, recording 13 points and four assists, shooting 4-of-4 from three-point range, in an 83–45 win over American.
-Diarra initially came of the bench but began making an immediate impact as soon as he was placed in a starting role, after Kamau Stokes broke his left foot against Texas Tech on January 6, 2018.
+Diarra initially came off the bench but began making an immediate impact as soon as he was placed in a starting role, after Kamau Stokes broke his left foot against Texas Tech on January 6, 2018.
 On January 13, he scored a freshman season-high 18 points, including 16 in the second half, in a 73–72 loss to 12th-ranked Kansas.
 As a freshman, Diarra averaged 7.1 points, 2.5 rebounds and two assists per game.
 He shot 40.5 percent from three-point range, the third-most by a freshman in program history.

 Diarra missed eight games of his sophomore season with a broken finger.
 On March 15, 2019, at the 2019 Big 12 tournament semifinals, he scored a season-high 15 points and grabbed seven rebounds in a 63–59 loss to Iowa State.
 As a sophomore, Diarra averaged 6.8 points, 3.3 rebounds and 1.7 assists per game.
 On December 30, during his junior season, he was named Big 12 Conference Player of the Week, one day after scoring a career-high 25 points to go with seven assists and five rebounds in a 69–67 victory over Tulsa.
 On January 18, 2020, Diarra scored 25 points for a second time, while posting six rebounds and four assists, in an 84–68 win over West Virginia.
 As a junior, he averaged 13.3 points, 3.8 rebounds, 4.2 assists and 1.8 steals per game.
 On March 25, 2020, he announced that he would transfer from Kansas State.